Photoluminescence from metal nanostructures -- dependence on size: Theory

 In order to account for a specific nanostructure geometry, one needs to sum over the random spontaneous emission events from the nanostructure volume as a function of space.
 This should allow one to account also for the {\em actual} magnitude of the emission, thus, including also the portion of the emitted photons that got re-absorbed (sometimes referred to as re-cycled), rather than only the {\em probability} of emission (as given by $\Gamma^{em}$~(\ref{eq:gamma_guess})).
 This can be done using the local Kirchhoff Law for non-isothermal bodies~\cite{Greffet_PRX_2018,abs_cross_sec_density_Greffet,abs_cross_sec_density2_Greffet} and its extension to metals having non-equilibrium electron distributions~\cite{Pelous-Greffet}.
 The latter study showed that the actual emitted power in the direction $\hat{k}$ into a solid angle $d\Omega$ ($ = \frac{d^3k}{k^2dk}$; see Eq.~(9.15.9) in~\onlinecite{Reif_Fund.stat._n_ther.phy.}) is given by

-where $\hat{k'}$ is the direction of incidence, $pol$ and $pol'$ are the polarization of the emitted and incident waves, respectively, and $\alpha_{abs}({\bf r};\omega,pol,-\hat{k})$ is the emission cross-section density (aka emissivity density), which by the local Kirchhoff Law, equals the absorption cross-section density.
-Unlike in~\onlinecite{{Pelous-Greffet}}, where the PL was expressed in terms of absorption cross-section, Eq.~(\ref{Eq:P_em_main_old}), utilizes the local absorption cross-section density to extend the formulation to structures with nonuniform field distributions, similar to the approach used in ~\onlinecite{Greffet_PRX_2018,abs_cross_sec_density_Greffet,abs_cross_sec_density2_Greffet}.
-It is notable to mention again that since the formula above accounts only for emission within the conduction band, then, strictly, the emissivity density represented by $\alpha_{abs}({\bf r};\omega,pol,-\hat{k})$ should include only the intraband contribution to the absorption cross-section density (as in~\onlinecite{Pelous-Greffet}).
-This would not matter for the illustrative examples below, for which we study Ag nanostructures, but could somewhat affect the match between our predictions and the experimental data (see Sections~\ref{subsub:exp_sphere} and~\ref{subsub:exp_layers}).
+where $\rho_{phot}^{(0)} = \frac{\omega^2}{\pi^2 c^2}$ is the photonic density of states of free space, $pol$ and $pol'$ are the polarization of the emitted and incident waves, respectively, and $\alpha_{abs}({\bf r};\omega,pol,-\hat{k})$ is the emission cross-section density (aka emissivity density), which by the local Kirchhoff Law, equals the absorption cross-section density.
+In that regard, following~\onlinecite{Greffet_PRX_2018,abs_cross_sec_density_Greffet,abs_cross_sec_density2_Greffet}, and unlike in~\onlinecite{{Pelous-Greffet}}, where the PL was expressed in terms of absorption cross-section, Eq.~(\ref{Eq:P_em_main_old}) utilizes the {\XYZ absorption cross-section density} to extend the formulation to structures with nonuniform field distributions.

 Using Eqs.~(\ref{eq:Ie_guess})-(\ref{eq_p_abs}) in Eq.~(\ref{Eq:P_em_main_old}) gives